kalebvandersys/CS408-M5.2-Lab/README.md

 The Audio Player:

 The <audio> player isn't accessible to hearing impaired (deaf) people — can you add some kind of accessible alternative for these users?
+Yes.
+I added an audio transcript.
 The <audio> player isn't accessible to those using older browsers that don't support HTML audio.
 How can you allow them to still access the audio?
+I provided a link to download the audio.

 The Forms: